nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 | Minotaur IV     |          |          |          | ***Weak*** | Resist   |          |          |          |        |
 | Affection Relic |          |          | Absorb   |          |          |          |          | Null     | Null   |

-If you don't have Raja Naga and/or Virtue try Caina
+Raja Naga can be found in Caina or Atenora

+Virtue can be found in Cocytus

 Fuse: